-Ultimately, section 4 para 4 SRC does not prevent approval either.
-Insofar as, in accordance with it, the arrangements for the offer of capacity at upstream or downstream network points should not affect the relevant transport contract, this is compatible with the principle of the entry-exit system.
+- 71 Ultimately, section 5 para 4 SRC does not prevent approval either.
+Insofar as, in accordance with it, the arrangements for the offer of capacity at upstream or downstream network points should not affect the relevant transport contract, this is compatible with the principle of the entry-exit system. - 72 Pursuant to operative part 1(b), there is to be no use of section 4 SRC ("Conclusion of contract under the alternative allocation mechanism").
+The project application is to be implemented without an alternative allocation mechanism, see section 3.6 of this Decision.